 At each reporting date, the Company performs an evaluation of impairment to determine if any unrealized losses are other-than-temporary.
 Factors considered in determining whether a loss is other-than-temporary include the length of time and extent to which fair value has been less than the cost basis, the financial condition of the issuer, and the Company's intent and ability to hold the investment until recovery of its amortized cost basis.
 The Company intends, and has the ability, to hold its investments in unrealized loss positions until their amortized cost basis has been recovered.
-Based on its evaluation, the Company determined that its unrealized losses were not other-than-temporary at March 31, 2017 and December 31, 2016.
-As of March 31, 2017 and December 31, 2016, all of the Company's available-for-sale investment securities had contractual maturity dates of less than one year.
+Based on its evaluation, the Company determined that its unrealized losses were not other-than-temporary at September 30, 2018 and December 31, 2017.